 Another key benefit of a budget calendar is the ability to see your bills and paydays at a glance.

 This means you’ll always know when something is due and can be sure to pay it in time.

-The calendar budget helps to guarantee you have the funds available when the bill needs to get paid.
+The calendar budget helps to guarantee you have the funds available when the credit card or other bill needs to get paid.

 Start Building Your Savings

 Having a clear picture of your inflows and outflows makes it easier to save money.

 You’ll be more confident setting aside money knowing you’ll have enough to cover the bills coming due before you get paid again.

 Calendar budgeting is a great way to start building your sinking funds and emergency fund.

 One of the best parts of using a budget calendar is how easy they are to make.
 All you need is a blank calendar to start.